Learning disturbance models for offset-free reference tracking: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:problem} we present the problem formulation and the assumptions and theoretical results that lead to offset-free tracking of time-varying reference trajectories.
-In Section~\ref{sec:nmpc} we show the particularization of this framework to the frequently used combination of nonlinear MPC along with an EKF as the state observer.
-Section~\ref{sec:results} shows numerical results demonstrating the usefulness of the proposed approach and comparing it to the classical constant disturbance model.
-Finally, we provide some final conclusions and future research directions in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:problem} we present the problem formulation along with the assumptions and theoretical results that lead to offset-free tracking of time-varying reference trajectories.
+We then show now the combination of nonlinear MPC and EKF can be applied to this control objective in Section~\ref{sec:NMPC_EKF}.
+In particular, we show that the EKF can be used to learn the parameters of the disturbance model online, achieving very good tracking results even when the theoretical assumptions presented in Section~\ref{sec:problem} are not fully satisfied.
+We conclude with Section~\ref{sec:no_guarantees}.

-\textbf{Notation:~} Given a set $S\subseteq \R^n$, $\open{S}$ denotes its interior. $x(k|j) \in \R^n$ is the estimate of $x \in \R^n$ at time $k \in \N$ given the information available at time $j \in N$.
+\textbf{Notation:~} Given a set $S\subseteq \R^n$, $\open{S}$ denotes its interior. $x(k|j) \in \R^n$ is the estimate of $x \in \R^n$ at time $k \in \N$ given the information available at time $j \in \N$.
 The natural numbers $\N$ include $0$, and $\N_i^j \doteq \{i, i+1, \dots j-1, j\}$.
 Given $x \in \R^n$ and some positive semidefinite matrix $Q \in \R^{n \times n}$, $\| x \|^2_Q = x\T Q x$.